-No, you do not need to stop using electrical appliances or a mobile phone when you have the ambulatory holter monitor.
-You can use electrical appliances and phones.
+No, you do not need to stop using electrical appliances or a mobile phone when you have a 7day event recorder.
+You can use all electrical appliances.

-If you require an MRI scan, please check with your cardiac investigations department before your scan.
+If you need an MRI scan, please check with your cardiac investigations department before your scan.